 - Make sure your butter and buttermilk are cold.
 You can even pop the butter and buttermilk in the freezer for 10 minutes to ensure it's very cold.

-- Use fresh baking soda!
+- Use fresh baking soda.
 This is what makes the bread rise.
-To test your baking soda, add ¼ teaspoon baking soda in a cup then add 2 teaspoons vinegar.
+To test your baking soda, add ¼ teaspoon of baking soda to a cup, then add 2 teaspoons of vinegar.
 If the mixture doesn't bubble, it's time to replace your baking soda.

 - Don't overwork the dough.
 The warmth of your hands will decrease the temperature of the ingredients, resulting in a flatter loaf.

-- Your soda bread will be ready when it is browned and a hollow sound is heard when tapping the bottom.
+- Give it a tap.
+The soda bread will be ready when it's browned, and a hollow sound is heard when tapping the bottom.
 The top will be crisp and browned.

 Serving suggestions

-- Sandwiches: Use slices of Irish soda bread to make sandwiches.
+- Sandwiches.
+Use slices of Irish soda bread to make sandwiches.
 It works well with both sweet and savory fillings.
-For example, you can make a sandwich with ham, cheese, and mustard.

 Storage and make ahead